FuelLabs/fuel-sequencer-deployments/seq-mainnet-1/RUN_VALIDATOR.md

 - `port`: port for the gRPC server to listen on
 - `eth_ws_url`: Ethereum node WebSocket endpoint
 - `eth_rpc_url`: Ethereum node RPC endpoint
-- `eth_contract_address`: address in hex format of the contract to monitor for logs
+- `eth_contract_address`: address in hex format of the contract to monitor for logs.
+This MUST be set to `0xBa0e6bF94580D49B5Aaaa54279198D424B23eCC3`.
 - `sequencer_grpc_url`: Sequencer node gRPC endpoint

 ### Linux